 - Your voucher will be valid for 12 months from date of issue.

 - You do not need to travel before the expiry date, you can book onto any flights that are on sale at the time you redeem your voucher.

 - The voucher will be emailed to the easyJet account holder that made the original booking.
 Please be aware it may take several days to be issued.

-- The voucher can only be used on easyJet.com using the same easyJet account as the original booking.
-Not available on the mobile app.
+- The voucher can be used on easyJet.com or the easyJet mobile app using the same easyJet account as the original booking.
 The voucher code must be entered on the payment page prior to completion of the booking.

 - Vouchers are non-transferable and non-refundable.

 - Only one voucher can be used per booking.